-This is in response to your email dated 19 October 2012, received in the Information Management Services Office of the National Reconnaissance Office (NRO) on 22 October 2012.
-Pursuant to the Freedom of Information Act (FOIA), you are requesting "a copy of the most recent version of the ...
-National Reconnaissance Office Review and Redaction Guide for Automatic Declassification of 25-Year Old Information."
+This is in response to your request dated 15 September 2016, received in the National Reconnaissance Office (NRO) on 16 September 2016.
+Pursuant to the Freedom of Information Act, you are requesting "the National Reconnaissance Office Review and Redaction Guide".

-Your request has been processed in accordance with the FOIA, 5 U.S.C. § 552, as amended.
-A thorough search of our records and databases located two hundred seventy-two (272) pages responsive to your request.
-These pages are being released to you in part.
+We have processed in accordance with the FOIA, 5 U.S.C. § 552, as amended.
+A thorough search of our records and databases located one document, consisting of 279 pages responsive to your request.
+The document is being released to you in part.

-Information withheld from release is denied pursuant to FOIA exemptions (b)(1) as properly classified information under Executive Order 13526, Section 1.4(c), (d), (e) and (g); and (b)(3), which pertains to information withheld from disclosure by statutory authority.
-The relevant withholding statute is 10 U.S.C. § 424, which provides that, except as required by the President or for information provided to Congress, "no provision of law shall be construed to require the disclosure" of the organization or any function of the NRO, or the name, official title, occupational series, grade, or salary, or number of persons employed by or assigned or detailed to the NRO.
+Material withheld from release is denied pursuant to FOIA exemptions (b) (1) as properly classified information under Executive Order 13526, Sections $1.4(c) \ 1.4(c)$, (d), (e) and (g); and (b) (3), which is the basis for withholding information exempt from disclosure by statute.
+The relevant withholding statute is 10 U.S.C. § 424, which provides (except as required by the President or for information provided to Congress), that no provision of law shall be construed to require the disclosure of the organization or any function of the NRO; the number of persons employed by or assigned or detailed to the NRO; or the name or official title, occupational series, grade, or salary of any such person.
+To the extent that the classified information in the responsive documents is over 25 years old, we have determined that it qualifies for continued classification under Executive Order 13526, Section 3.3 (b)(1).